Stewart-Design/elitegasfield/content/safety/index.md

 At Elite Gasfield Services, nothing is more important than safety.
 Elite is committed to complying with all rules, regulations, and requirements as set forth by the FMCSA, OSHA, DEP, and EPA.
 Elite management promotes a safety-first workplace by adopting industry-leading programs and best practices for continuous safety culture improvement.
 Management empowers employees with stop work authority – to stop work where a dangerous situation exists.

-  - DOT Compliant – We use Omnitracs and Rair to ensure our drivers are 100% DOT compliant.
+  - DOT Compliant – We use Samsara to ensure our drivers are 100% DOT compliant
-  - Members of IS NET World and Aveta, formally known as PICS
+  - Members of IS NET World and Veriforce
   - HSE Proactive Culture
   - BBS (Behavior Based Safety) Program